 The Number Devil by Enzensberger, Multi-concepts, cute illustrations.
 Fun classic, very wide appeal, can be read aloud to even very young kids

-The Story of 1 (PBS Home Video) One hour well presented video on the history of the number 1.
-Available at Blockbuster, Netflix and many libraries.
+The Story of 1 by Terry Jones and PBS Home Video – One hour well presented video on the history of the number 1.

-The Ten Things All Future Mathematicians and Scientists Must Know But Are Rarely Taught (great resource book)
+The Ten Things All Future Mathematicians and Scientists Must Know But Are Rarely Taught by Edward Zaccaro

 The Book of Think by Marilyn Burns